 - (1) Persons who may be the chairs and members of the examination board for the public law and private law parts of the state final examination are appointed by the Dean from among full professors, extraordinary professors, associate professors, and experts.
 The experts must be approved by the Research Board of the Faculty, and if they are members of the academic community of the Faculty they must have a scientific degree. - (2) The examination board for the private law and public law parts of the state final examination consists of at least three members.
-At least two examination boards are appointed for each date of the private law and public law parts of the state final examination.

-5 Article 9 (12) of the Code of Study and Examination of the University.

-- (3) The chair and the members of the examination board are appointed usually by the Dean upon the advice of the relevant department. - (4) The list of members of boards for individual dates of the examination is published in the publicly accessible section of the Faculty website no later than three weeks before the first date of the relevant part of the state final examination; any changes to the membership of the boards are published within one week.
+At least two examination boards are appointed for each date of the private law and public law parts of the state final examination. - (3) The chair and the members of the examination board are appointed usually by the Dean upon the advice of the relevant department. - (4) The list of members of boards for individual dates of the examination is published in the publicly accessible section of the Faculty website no later than three weeks before the first date of the relevant part of the state final examination; any changes to the membership of the boards are published within one week.